hville/firebase-js-rules/readme.md

 * friendly with other javascript tools (linters, highlighers, autosuggest)
 * variables to individually define and re-use rule-sets or rule-templates
 * commonJS module to individually prepare and test sets of rules and group them last
-* more flexible than other implementations for different DAG structures
-* DAG is not modified
-* past sorting orders can be used

 To other tools already exist: